parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-kokkos/output-1/repo/README.txt

 Advanced Compilation, Debugging, Optimization, and Profiling
 ==============================================================================

-There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
+There are a number of switches that can be set in the CMakeLists.txt file, along with more advanced compilation features.

-Here is a sample of the control panel at the top of the makefile:
+Here is a sample of the control panel in the CMakeLists.txt file:

-COMPILER    = g++
-OPTIMIZE    = yes
-DEBUG       = no
-PROFILE     = no
+set(COMPILER "g++" CACHE STRING "Compiler to use") set(OPTIMIZE "yes" CACHE BOOL "Enable optimization") set(DEBUG "no" CACHE BOOL "Enable debugging") set(PROFILE "no" CACHE BOOL "Enable profiling")

 Explanation of Flags:

-COMPILER <g++> - This selects your compiler.
+COMPILER - This selects your compiler (e.g. g++, icc).

-OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.
+OPTIMIZE - Adds compiler optimization flags.

 DEBUG - Adds the compiler flag "-g".